clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 You have a fleet of ASP.NET Core apps deployed as AWS Lambda function.
 You need your apps to talk to each other, either via request-response or async invocation pattern.

-This library helps with facilitating inter-lambda communication by leveraging `AmazonLambdaClient` from AWS SDK.
+This library helps with facilitating inter-Lambda communication by leveraging `AmazonLambdaClient` from AWS SDK.

 ### Current Feature Set
 * Support for Lambdas deployed behind an API Gateway